chiby-hq/chibit/modules/esp82xx/README.md

 The bend sensor should be set against the wrist, palm and fingers vertical above the thumb and below the wrist.
 The bend sensor's resistance increases with the curvature, we should measure the difference between two extreme positions and the difference of resistance.

-:warning: We must ensure we set off threshold points, as two different sensors might offer different resistance levels.
+:warning: Two different sensors might offer different resistance levels.
 Calibration data will be collected when the microcontroller starts up if needed (or if the onboard FLASH button is long-pressed).

 ### Sensor activity sequence diagram